denten-books/plain-text/1-device.md

 the presence of things in the position of social actors.

 Moreno helps us see the book in a new light.
-If it was always, as he writes, a a robot for enacting action at a distance, it is all the more robotic as a device that draws electricity.
+If it was always, as he writes, a robot for enacting action at a distance, it is all the more robotic as a device that draws electricity.
 When in the 1930s one could view Moreno book-bombs as a fanciful---technophobic even---view of literary technology, a century later his concern appears pressing and prescient.
 The unintended consequences of disembodied and automated agency, from artificially intelligent personal assistants to market trading algorithms, worry scientists, legislators, and media theorists.
 What looks like a book today indeed takes on the functions of gun and trigger.
 I mean this literally: the simulated text comprises a part of the same computational platform that powers drones and aircraft carriers.
 Today, "servers" that serve the world's largest purveyors of literature service also air traffic control and covert intelligence [@soyata_combat:_2012; @logicworks_government_2015].

 These conditions compel us---humanists, historians, philologists---to
 reconsider the easy relationship we have enjoyed with the material conditions